 - It has to come with a time estimate so you can evaluate whether your workload is realistic.
 The more specific you are, the easier it is to estimate how long a task will take.

-- Ideally it should be scheduled directly into your diary.
+- Ideally, it should be scheduled directly into your agenda.
 To quote time management expert Julie Morgenstern “A task that is not connected to a “when” does not get done”.

 So how do I start?

 Gather all your to-do’s (in whatever form they currently come) and your diary.
 Pick up one to-do at a time and ask yourself the following questions: